PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter07/P52_ScopedValueDynamicScope_1/README.md

-# Using ScopedValue and executor services:
+# ScopedValue (nested) dynamic scopes
-Write a snippet of code that emphasizes the usage of ScopedValue API in the context of executor services.
+Provide a bunch of examples meant to reveal how scoped values can be nested to define dynamic scopes.